solderq35/hitruns-wiki/website/docs/fullgame_tutorials.md

 ## SASO Pro

 - [Vezlaye's Fullgame Strats Sheet](https://docs.google.com/spreadsheets/d/e/2PACX-1vQEpVIFxl_lAouywhBwJjJ6XfBFALDjlKk45pEMinganU649SaiV8oaR8a34h7wsL6s3msVeGA-vpmh/pubhtml)
-  - Contains example runs of multiple diffrent strategies for each level of the trilogy based on difficulty and RNG.
+  - Contains example runs of multiple different strategies for each level of the trilogy based on difficulty and RNG.

 ### Additional notes for SASO Pro, listed in map order

 - Not all maps have additional notes needed.
-This is only for the maps, where there could be significant diffrences.
+This is only for the maps, where there could be significant differences.

 #### Miami